+Eggs are passed in feces from an infected person.
 Infection with roundworm and whipworm occurs when eggs in soil have become infective and are ingested.
-Hookworm infection usually occurs when larvae, hatched from eggs in the soil, penetrate the skin (for example, when people walk barefoot on contaminated soil) but can also occur when larvae are ingested.
+Hookworm infection (see the Cutaneous Larva Migrans section earlier in this chapter) usually occurs when larvae penetrate the skin of people walking barefoot on contaminated soil.
+One kind of hookworm (Ancylostoma duodenale) can also be transmitted when larvae are ingested.

 Most infections are asymptomatic, especially when few worms are present.
 Pulmonary symptoms occur in a small percentage of patients when roundworm larvae pass through the lungs.
 Roundworm can also cause intestinal discomfort, obstruction, and impaired nutritional status.
-Hookworm infection can lead to anemia and protein deficiency due to blood loss.
-Whipworm infection can cause blood loss, as well as dysentery and rectal prolapse.
-However, travelers are rarely at risk for these more severe manifestations because they are generally associated with high worm burdens seen in indigenous populations.
+Hookworm infection can lead to anemia due to blood loss and chronic protein deficiency.
+Whipworm infection can cause chronic abdominal pain, diarrhea, blood loss, dysentery, and rectal prolapse.
+However, travelers are rarely at risk because these more severe manifestations are generally associated with high worm burdens seen in indigenous populations.